 -

-Act It Out: Encourage kids to act out verbs while saying the word aloud.
+Act It Out: Encourage kids to act out verbs as they say the word aloud.
 This builds memory and confidence.

 Verb Worksheets for Class 2: Practice Makes Perfect